rswijesena/service-dummy/README.md

 This miniature service is used to for stubbing integrations in Flows, and doesn't really do anything of value.

+The service always login the user as user1 when using the identity functionality, the user1 is member of group1.

 ## Running

 The service is compatible with Heroku, and can be deployed by clicking the button below: